exonum/exonum-doc/src/get-started/java-binding.md

 the framework commits a new block.
 The framework delivers this event to implementations of [`Service#afterCommit(BlockCommittedEvent)`][service-after-commit] callback in each deployed service.
 Each node in the network processes that event independently from other nodes.
-The event includes a `Snapshot`, allowing a read-only access to the database state _exactly_ after the commit of the corresponding block.
+The event includes a `BlockchainData` snapshot, allowing a read-only access to the database state _exactly_ after the commit of the corresponding block.

 As services can read the database state in the handler, they may detect any changes in it, e.g., that a certain transaction is executed;